iainharfield/dockerMyPi/README.md

 3) sudo ansible-playbook -v sudoers.yml --ask-become-pass
 4) sudo ansible-playbook -v portainer.yml

-When propted for SSH password - its the RPI password.
+When prompted for SSH password - its the RPI password.

 To access the Portainer UI:
   <ipaddress of RPI>:9000